-RFF’s Dallas Burtraw answers frequently asked questions about regulating emissions from existing power plants.
+RFF’s Dallas Burtraw answers frequently asked questions about regulating emissions from existing power plants, in advance of EPA's expected announcement on such regulation.
 Watch the video for highlights or read the full text below.

 In 2007, the US Supreme Court affirmed the authority of the Environmental Protection Agency to regulate greenhouse gases under the Clean Air Act.
 That set in motion a series of events leading the Obama administration to explore how to regulate greenhouse gases using the Clean Air Act and, in particular, how to regulate existing stationary sources such as power plants.
 According to RFF Darius Gaskins Senior Fellow Dallas Burtraw, this is the most important climate-related decision that any administration has faced in the United States, given the potential emissions reductions and the precedent of regulating existing stationary sources for the first time.